DLatheron/react-cool-datetime/README.md

   - m
   - ss
 - Free form text
-- BUG: If you select 29 of March 2021 and go down on the month then it will not select February... :(
 - Click to change year;
 - Click to change month;
 - Option to not have a drop down;